 Upstate New York, 2017.
 Carly Kirk has never been able to let go of the story of her aunt Viv, who mysteriously disappeared from the Sun Down before she was born.
 She decides to move to Fell and visit the motel, where she quickly learns that nothing has changed since 1982.
 And she soon finds herself ensnared in the same mysteries that claimed her aunt.

 After reading The Familiar Dark I wanted to read more thrillers.
 I have always loved thrillers, but I had gotten away from reading them.
-I saw this everywhere on Instagram and it is worth the hype.
+It was everywhere on Instagram and it is worth the hype.
 I hit a few spots that dragged, but it was still great.

 My Rating: 4/5